UANATACA/ONESHOT-REPO/oneshot_gui.md

 # Workflow

-This section section presents the workflow for a simple use case of the One-Shot Signature service with a step-by-step description of the API calls required to allow a user to digitally sign a document provided by the client application.
+This section presents the workflow for a simple use case of the One-Shot Signature service with a step-by-step description of the API calls required to allow a user to digitally sign a document provided by the client application.

 You can follow the example using the developers One-Shot Optimizer configured for test environment in https://one-shot.developers.uanataca.com, or you can find the instructions to set up your One-Shot Opimizer in the <a href="#section/Configuration"> configuration section</a>.